fsprojekti/shr-mfg-robotic-arm-http-server/README.md

     ```

 * **Notes**:
-    * <code>/basic/moveTo</code> API endpoint has a pre-set duration of the move 100 ms, the moves are slow.
+    * <code>/basic/moveTo</code> API endpoint duration parameters actually represents the speed the robotic arm moves; the value can be around 100.
-    * <code>/basic/move</code> endpoint has a pre-set duration of the move of 0.1 ms. **The moves are fast, do not make big changes!**
+    * <code>/basic/move</code> API endpoint duration parameter is the time of the move in seconds; the value depends on the length of the move **so don't do big moves in a short time**.
     * When moving the robotic arm consider the limits of the robotic arm and of the operational area.

 ## Formats of data